tensorflow/tensorflow/g3doc/RationaleSimplifiedPolyhedralForm.md

   }
 ```

-The example with the reduced domain would be represented with an if statement:
+The example with the reduced domain would be represented with an if instruction:

 ```mlir
   mlfunc @reduced_domain_example(... %N) {